aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/enable-automatic-restart.md

 We observed cases when the Debezium source connector for PostgreSQL® stopped working after the PostgreSQL maintenance update, due to PostgreSQL inability to create replication slots before failover.
-In such cases the connector automatic restart could be a valid solution to avoid the problem.
+In such cases the connector automatic restart can be a solution to avoid the problem.
 :::